Rancho Los Feliz: History

 With the cession of California to the United States following the Mexican-American War, the 1848 Treaty of Guadalupe Hidalgo provided that the land grants would be honored.
 As required by the Land Act of 1851, a claim for Rancho Los Feliz was filed with the Public Land Commission in 1852, and the grant was patented to María Ygnacia Verdugo (written "M.Y.
 Berdugo") in 1871.

 María Ygnacía Verdugo deeded some of the rancho to her daughters in 1853.

 In 1863, the executor of Antonio Féliz's estate – Antonio F. Coronel – acquired ownership of what remained of Rancho de Los Feliz from the heirs of María Ygnacia Verdugo.
 Cyrus Lyon sold the land on the former rancho the city gave to him in the 1850s as "donation lots" to San Francisco real estate developer James Lick.
 The city's claim to this area was based on its grant of "four-leagues square."

-In 1882, Griffith Jenkins Griffith acquired 4071 acre of Rancho Los Feliz.
-In 1896, Griffith and his wife, Christina, donated to the city of Los Angeles 3015 acre (nearly half of the original rancho), which became Griffith Park, the largest city-owned park in the country with wilderness areas.
-While Griffith had tried to sell off much of the rancho earlier, Christina's own wealth gave Griffith the financial stability to instead donate those acres.
+In 1882, Colonel Griffith Jenkins Griffith acquired 4071 acre of Rancho Los Feliz.
+Colonel Griffith donated to the city of Los Angeles 3015 acre (nearly half of the original rancho), which became Griffith Park, one of the largest city-owned parks in the country.
 At the time, the Lick estate still owned the southwest portion of the rancho, and there developed the Lick Tract, which later became a part of Hollywood.